Halve the acorn squashes, and remove the stems, pulp, and seeds.

 Notes

 Use a strong, sharp knife to cut the squash.
+Using a dull knife can be unsafe.

 To help the squash sit flat on the baking sheet, turn the squash sideways on a cutting board and cut half an inch off the bottom half before adding the butter mixture.
 This keeps the squash level so the butter mixture doesn’t run off the sides.